iWriteGigs

 Question #3

-A Girls are more likely than boys to engage in physical, verbal, and relational aggression.
+A Boys are more likely than girls to engage in physical aggression.
+Girls are more likely than boys to engage in verbal and relational aggression.

 B Boys are more likely than girls to engage in physical, verbal, and relational aggression.